ssardina-agts/agtcity-sarl-mw/README.md

     - A **name**, like `connectionA1`.
     - A **username** (e.g., `agentA1`) and a **password** to be able to successfully establish the connection to the entity in the game server.

 2. The username of an entity connection is linked to a real game **game entity agent** (e.g., a particular truck or drone) in the game simulator.
-This is the name (e.g., "agentA1") that apperas in the  percepts.
+This is the name (e.g., "agentA1") that appears in the  percepts.
 For example, `connectionA1` could be the game entity `agentA1` which is a drone.

 3. A **player** agent in the EI links to or exposes an entity connection.
 The skill does this automatically by registering one player per entity connection established.
 Those players will have the name `player_<entity connection>`, for example `player_connectionA1`.
-    - Potentially, the EI could link a "player" to many entity connections, but for simplicity we don't do that and establish a 1-to-1 mapping between EI players and sever entity connnections.
+    - Potentially, the EI could link a "player" to many entity connections, but for simplicity we don't do that and establish a 1-to-1 mapping between EI players and sever entity connections.

 So, `connectionA1` will be linked to `agentA32`, which is a truck vehicle in the game and will be exposed by the EI as `player_connectionA1` (which will be used to receive percepts and send actions via `connectionA1` to agent entity `agentA32`).

 ----------------------------
 ## INFRASTRUCTURED PROVIDED

 The MW provides:

+1. A capacity and associated skill `MassimTalking` to talk to the game server.
-* A capacity and associated skill
+2. A capacity and associated skill `Reporting` to communicate information (in console).

-So, what is provided by this package?
+3. A class `State` that can store the current overall state of those entities connected.
+4. Utility classes to create and update objects carrying domain information.

 ## MassimTalking Capacity and Skill